-Customer tab table requires staff to key in customer name before keying in the orders.
+The customer tab table requires staff to key in the customer name before keying in the orders.

 Upon clicking on the table, system presents a field to enter the customer name.

-After entering the customer name, it will proceed as per normal table.
+After entering the customer name, it will proceed as per the normal table.

-We are using 'Lewis' customer as the example.
+We are using 'Lewis' customer as an example.

-Under table listing, the table info will show both table name (Customer 1) and
+Under table listing, the table info will show both the table name (Customer 1) and

 Lewis (customer name) along with the total amount of bill as shown below.

-This is normally used in cases where customer are not seated permanently in their initial table.
+This is normally used in cases where the customers are not seated permanently in their initial table.

 Hence, it would be easier to search for their bill using their name instead of assigning a table for them.